 What personal data we collect and why we collect it

-The website runs one cookie called PHPSESSID.
-Classed as a necessary cookie, it is needed to help make the website usable by enabling basic functions like page navigation and access to secure areas of the website.
+PHPSESSID is needed to help make the website usable by enabling basic functions like page navigation and access to secure areas of the website.
 The website cannot function properly without it but you can control settings in your own browser to block cookies.
+It expires at the end of the session.

 Embedded content from other websites